 This unique collaboration will amplify the Government of India’s ongoing campaign to provide electricity to rural areas, unleashing the potential of renewable microgrids to serve households and businesses that suffer from poor reliability and coverage by traditional grid-based power.

-Rural businesses and households continue to rely on alternative sources to power daily needs—more than 40 per cent of rural enterprises in states like Bihar and Uttar Pradesh rely on non-grid sources of power such as diesel.
-The new model, which will be operated and managed by Tata Power, will provide a competitive and cleaner source of power, expanding access and lowering effective electricity costs and carbon emissions by 1 million tonne per year as well as reducing the amount of diesel burned by 57 million litre yearly.
-Over time, the opportunity to deploy grid-interactive solutions will materialise, creating a more integrated, stable and smart rural grid.
+Rural businesses and households continue to rely on alternative sources to power daily needs – with more than 40 per cent of rural enterprises in states like Bihar and Uttar Pradesh relying on non-grid sources of power such as diesel.
+The new model, which will be operated and managed by Tata Power, will provide a competitive and cleaner source of power, expanding access and lowering effective electricity costs and carbon emissions by 1 million tons per year as well as reducing the amount of diesel burned by 57 million litres yearly.
+Over time, the opportunity to deploy grid-interactive solutions will materialize, creating a more integrated, stable and smart rural grid.

-The anticipated rollout of 10,000 grids will drastically expand the global microgrid footprint and act as a catalyst for governments and the private sector to collaborate in building clean, resilient and stable grids in other markets.
-SPI, which was launched by The Rockefeller Foundation in 2015, will provide technical expertise to the enterprise, having built microgrids that provide clean, distributed electricity to more than 200 villages in rural India today.
+Its anticipated rollout of 10,000 grids will drastically expand the global microgrid footprint and will act as a catalyst for governments and the private sector to collaborate in building clean, resilient and stable grids in other markets.
+SPI, which was launched by The Rockefeller Foundation in 2015, would provide technical expertise to the enterprise, having built microgrids that today provide clean, distributed electricity to more than 200 villages in rural India.

-“We have an unprecedented opportunity to transform the lives of millions of people in India by providing access to power,” says Dr Rajiv J Shah, President, The Rockefeller Foundation.
+“We have an unprecedented opportunity to transform the lives of millions of people in India by providing access to power,” said Dr Rajiv J Shah, President of The Rockefeller Foundation.
 “Providing reliable electricity to the communities that need it most is one of the best ways for us to end poverty and unleash economic opportunity in our lifetimes.”

-In addition to building, owning and operating microgrids in India, the initiative intends to provide ancillary micro-enterprise services to benefit communities.
+In addition to building, owning, and operating microgrids in India, the microgrid intends to provide ancillary micro-enterprise services to benefit communities.